JaminHLO/jaan-event-manager/README.md

 To run the code locally:<br>
 >Clone the repository.<br>
 >Download required packages: npm i.<br>
->Run mysql from the /db directory.<br>
->SOURCE the schema.sql file to create the database.<br>
->Seed the tables from the main directory using: npm run seed.<br>
+>Seed the database: npm run seed.<br>
->Run the server: npm start.<br>
+>Start the program: npm run develop.<br>
->The local application may be accessed on your browser using: http://localhost:3001/
+>The local application may be accessed on your browser using: http://localhost:3000/

 ## Usage

-The link to access the deployed application is: https://home-hub-management.herokuapp.com/
+The link to access the deployed application is: XXhttps://home-hub-management.herokuapp.com/XX

-- Landlord Usage:
-    * Create a new landlord account or sign in as landlord.
-The dashboard has the following options:
-    * Your properties(if any): Displays current units, allows landlord to add new property and invite tenants.
-    * Maintenance tickets(if any): Displays a list of maintenance tickets for your properties.
-Allows the landlord to update them.
-    * Your messages: Shows the conversations with your tenants.
-Allows the landlord to start a new conversation.
-    * Update profile: Allows the landlord to update their profile info, including their password.
-Displays a list of their current tenants.

-- Tenant Usage:
-    * Sign in as a tenant while the tenant check box is checked.
-The dashboard has the following options:
-    * Your unit: Lists information about your rental unit.
-    * Your maintenance tickets: Displays a list of the maintenance tickets the tenant has sent.
-    * Add maintenance ticket: Opens a window to create a new maintenance ticket.
-    * Your messages: Shows tenant-landlord conversations.
-Allows tenant to start a new conversation.
-    * Update your profile: The tenant can update email/password for their account.
+- Finding Clubs and Events:
+    * Click the 'Search' menu dropdown in the navigation bar to select either Clubs or Events for your search.
+    * Enter a search term or a single white space ' ' if you would like to see all clubs or events.
+    * Under the 'List' click 'View Details' of any club or event of interest.
+    * After viewing the details, a prospective user is required to create an account or login to join.

+- Creating an Account:
+    * Users who are not logged in may create an account by clicking the 'Signup' button on the nav bar.
+    * Emails must be unique to the user.
+    * A user's name, profile image, and address may be updated from the 'Update your Profile' option.
+    * Users may also add participants to their account in case they are signing up for a Club on behalf of minor children.

+- Creating a Club & Event:
+    * After creating an account or signing in, a user may create a Club from the button beneath their profile.
+    * Enter the required Club information, a user is now a Club owner and may update the details of their Club.
+    * Club owners may post or delete a club-wide Announcement viewable by all Club members.
+    * Club owners may create and edit the Club's Events as well as join them.
+    * Editing an Event also gives the Club owner the ability to change the event status to unavailable.

+- Joining a Club & Event:
+    * Users may either create a Club or join the Club of another for a fee.
+    * Once a member of a Club, a user will have access to join all the Club's Events.

 Screenshots of the app in use: